petervazhekatt123-collab/uselesse_project/README.md

 ### Team Members
-- Team Lead: Akhinesh Kumar - [College Name]
+- Team Lead: Akhinesh Kumar - Saingits collage of engineering (Autonomous)
-- Member 2: Peter Alex - [College Name]
+- Member 2: Peter Alex - Saingits collage of engineering (Autonomous)

 ### Project Description
 Security meets respiratory endurance!
 This Android Accessibility app replaces your boring lock screen with a breath-activated Morse code system.
 By blowing into the microphone, the app simulates physical ghost taps to type your PIN.
 It is wildly inefficient, totally exhausting, and beautifully useless.